me9hanics/ml-nba-height-from-performance/README.md

 | Gradient boosted regressor, with shuffled data   | Shuffled | -              | 38.6%       | 67.1%       | 82.8%       | -        | -12 , 6       |

 The gradient boosted methods underperformed likely because of lack of data, and the scikit-learn implementation not being state of the art (like XGBoost).<br>
-**Classifiers**: In **accuracy**, only are used for evaluation, and the **random forest classifier** does the best with **17.6%** (and had the highest F-score), only the gradient boosted classifier initialized from its parameters manages to go above 17% accuracy.
-The **averaging ensemble forest method** however had the **best scores in all other categories (+-N inch ranges, error range)**, and came close to the best regressor method in all categories.<br>
+**Classifiers**: In **accuracy**, only are used for evaluation, and the **random forest classifier** does the best with **17.6%** (and had the highest F-score), only the gradient boosted classifier initialized from its parameters manages to go above 17% accuracy.<br>The **averaging ensemble forest method** however had the **best scores in all other categories (+-N inch ranges, error range)**, and came close to the best regressor method in all categories.

-**Regresssors**: We find that random forest regressor works, as the only model hitting **50% accuracy in the +-1 inch range**.
-It also hits the highest score in all other categories: **72.9% +-2 inch accuracy, 86.4% +-3 inch accuracy, and -7,5 error range**.
-Among the gradient boosted regressors, only the regressor initialized from the random forest does comparably, with 49.9% accuracy in +-1 inch range. <br>
+**Regressors**: We find that random forest regressor works, as the only model hitting **50% accuracy in the +-1 inch range**.
+It also hits the highest score in all other categories: **72.9% +-2 inch accuracy, 86.4% +-3 inch accuracy, and -7,5 error range**.<br>
+Among the gradient boosted regressors, only the regressor initialized from the random forest does comparably, with 49.9% accuracy in +-1 inch range.

 This means, that the random forest regressor can **predict the height of a player within 1 inch half of the time**.
 This is a strong result for such a noisy problem.<br>